zevireinitz/influencer.dev/README.md

 - **Audience** = Total (estimated) number of followers/subscribers across their main channels
 - **Channels** = The main channels used for pushing content (there might be more than what you see here)
 - **Link** = A link to their main landing page with more information about their services and collaboration opportunities

+# Why Dev Influencers are Important
+Dev influencers are important because developers appreciate authenticity.

+This list is a collection of humans who have built an audience and earned a reputation for their expertise in a specific area.
+Their ability to speak with clarity, authority, and consistency about a particular topic makes them trusted advisors to the people who consume their content.

+Connecting with the right influencer can help brands/companies in several ways:
+- Get pro-grade feedback
+- Introduce their products to a target audience in a trusted, non-'salesy' way
+- Generate authentic testimonials and product reviews
+- And more...

 # Add Yourself to the List
 Do you (or someone you know) want to be listed here?
 Here's how to apply: